NeuroDataDesign/github_tutorial/README.md

 ```
 git status  # check what files you updated
+git pull  # for safety in case somebody else changed something
+git status  # to double check the files you need to change
 git add path/to/file1.ext path/to/file2.ext  ... # add all the files you meant to change that were shown by git status
+git status  # see the files that you just added
 git commit -m 'insert a descriptive message of what was changed'
 git push  # your changes will be updated in the remote
 ```